-Converting a van for Vanlife is all about taking advantage of all the space available, and a roof rack is a great way of adding real estate to the roof!
-It’s also a safe and easy way to attach accessories such as solar panels, storage box, awning, etc. Fortunately, there are now aluminum roof racks designed for DIY’ers like us: these racks are versatile (adapt to any roof layout), low profile (aerodynamic) and fairly priced (so we can actually afford them!).
-We didn’t install a roof rack on our van (in 2016), but we would definitely consider it if we had to start over today.
+A roof rack is a great way of adding real estate to the roof of your van!
+It’s also a safe and easy way to attach accessories such as solar panels, storage box, awning, etc. Fortunately, there are now aluminum roof racks designed for DIY’ers like us: these racks are versatile (adapt to any roof layout), low profile (aerodynamic), and fairly priced (so we can actually afford them!).
+We didn’t install a roof rack on our Ford Transit van (in 2016), but we would definitely consider it if we had to start over today.
 Let’s see why!

 Disclosure: This post contains affiliate links, which means that if you click a product link and buy anything from the merchant (Amazon, eBay, etc.) we will receive a commission fee.
 The price you pay remains the same, affiliate link or not.